uwplse/Cassius/README.md

 *Note*: This document is very long, but that need not frighten the reviewer.
 A full reproduction of the results in the paper using the provided virtual machine requires running but two commands.
+The length of this document reflects additional instructions not necessary to reproduce the paper's results.

-(These commands can take a few days to run, depending on the machine, but the provided virtual machine includes freshly-generated outputs as well.)
-The length of this document reflects additional instructions not necessary to reproduce the paper's results, and instead provided in case the reviewer wishes to further investigate the VizAssert tool or wishes to set up VizAssert on their own machine (instead of using the virtual machine).
+*Note*: These commands that reproduce the main experiments can take a few days to run, depending on the machine, but the provided virtual machine includes freshly-generated outputs as well.
+We recommend the reviewers run each of the main experiments overnight and plan to pause the virtual machine and continue the experiment on the next night if more time is necessary.
+This document includes instructions to set up VizAssert on their own machine (instead of using the virtual machine), which may make the evaluation faster, but is also much more labor-intensive.

 Setting up VizAssert
 --------------------